Print Edition - 2016-04-07 | News

 Apr 7, 2016-Private medical colleges have been admitting students into graduate programmes on ad hoc basis even before they are allocated seats by the Nepal Medical Council (NMC).

-Sources at the NMC said National Medical College, Birgunj and Gandaki Medical College, Bhairahawa, among other private medical institutes, have been taking in students without waiting for a council’s decision about the number of seats.
+Sources at the NMC said National Medical College, Birgunj and Gandaki Medical College, Bhairahawa, among other private medical institutes, have been taking in students without waiting for a council’s decision about the number of seats.“We have allocated the seats for colleges.
+But we will wait for 72 hours before making it public,” said NMC Spokesperson Dr Krishna Adhikari.
+The council is expected to allocated seats to the colleges on Thursday.

 Any medical college defying NMC directives should be responsible for any consequences on part of the students, the council states.
 “NMC will not recognise registration of those students who enrol into colleges/universities before the finalisation of number of seats and merit list.”